isomerpages/moe-ahmadibrahimsec/_useful-info/For Parents/Personalised Learning Device Programme (PLD).md

 <h4>Note:</h4>
 <ul data-tight="true" class="tight">
 <li>
-<p>Lenovo will only do a fortnightly collection of all faulty devices from
+<p>Asus will only do a fortnightly collection of all faulty devices from
 our school.
 The estimated turn-around time is 4 weeks repair and return from collection date (subject to vendor's availability).</p>
 </li>